Fully automated machine translation with a professional human review.

 A fair way of counting billable words

-We typically count the billable words in Kilgray memoQ, our preferred CAT application (that’s computer-assisted translation, a software tool for human translators).
+We typically count the billable words in Kilgray memoQ, our preferred CAT application (that’s “computer-assisted translation,” a software tool for human translators).
 CAT provides a more detailed text analysis that can also recognize recurring segments.
 This benefits your bottom line because we exclude those repetitions from the final word count.
+Especially returning customers with comparable content will profit from the CAT system.

 Digital delivery, printing and shipping